Fall 2023

-Please note: DOMA will be closed October 7 - 10 and November 22 - 25 for University breaks.
+Please note: DOMA will be closed October 5-8 for Fall Break and November 27-December 2 for Thanksgiving.

 The David Owsley Museum of Art has proudly hosted engaging exhibitions over the years for our University community and other diverse audiences to enjoy.